 ALPS Distributors, Inc. (the "Distributor"), located at 1290 Broadway, Suite 1000, Denver, Colorado 80203, serves as the Fund's principal underwriter and acts as the distributor of the Fund's shares on a best efforts basis, subject to various conditions.
 The Fund's shares are offered for sale through the Distributor at net asset value plus the applicable sales load.
 The Distributor also may enter into selected dealer agreements with other broker dealers for the sale and distribution of the Fund's shares, including with affiliates of the Advisor.
 In reliance on Rule 415, the Fund intends to offer to sell its shares, on a continual basis, through the Distributor.
 No arrangement has been made to place funds received in an escrow, trust or similar account.
 The Distributor is not required to sell any specific number or dollar amount of the Fund's shares.
 Shares of the Fund will not be listed on any national securities exchange and the Distributor will not act as a market marker in Fund shares.
-The Class M shares will pay to the Distributor a Distribution Fee that will accrue at an annual rate equal to 0.75% of the Fund's average daily net assets attributable to Class M shares and is payable on a monthly basis.
+Class A shares are not currently subject to a Distribution Fee.

 The Distributor has entered into a "wholesaling" agreement with Bluerock Capital Markets, LLC ("BCM"), a registered broker-dealer and an affiliate of the Advisor.
 Pursuant to the terms of the wholesaling agreement, BCM will seek to market and otherwise promote the Fund through various "wholesale" distribution channels, including regional and independent retail broker-dealers.
-BCM may receive a portion of the sales load from the sale certain classes of the Fund's shares for the services it provides under the wholesaling agreement, but it does not receive compensation from the Fund in connection with the sale of Class M shares.
+BCM is paid a portion of the sales load, up to 0.75% of the offering price, charged on the sale of Class A shares (the "Dealer Manager Fee") for the services it provides under the wholesaling agreement.